BrianKissell/BrianKissell/content/authors/admin/_index.md

 - Visitors
 ---

-I am an applied experimental social psychologist with an expertise in quantitative research, data analysis, and statistical modeling.
-In 2018, I began to learn about the incredible world of data science, and I found myself drawn to the area for many reasons.
-One of the main reasons was that I found data science to more closely represent my values as a researcher, and I will share an example.
-I was originally drawn to social psychology because I am passionate about utilizing methodologically, and statistically, robust techniques to address important questions that could substantially, or incrementally, improve the lives of people.
-While it is sometimes possible to do this well within academia, the incentives to rigorously pursue real insights that can improve business decision-making, and provide real benefits to organizational decision-makers, are much stronger in data-science.

-While much of my prior work has focused on attitude formation, persuasion, decision-making, and social cognition, I have always been mostly interested in diving into new research areas, generating hypotheses, designing informative studies, and learning and utilizing new skills, techniques, and technologies.
-I have a large amount of experience within experimental and survey design, exploratory data analysis, multiple regression/correlation analysis, psychometrics, structural equation modeling, and meta-analysis.
-I am also very interested in web-scraping, natural language processing, and machine learning (both supervised and unsupervised).
-R, SQL, Python, Tableau, SPSS, Shell, Spreadsheets, Excel, Git, and HTML/CSS.
+I am an applied experimental psychologist, quantitative researcher, and data scientist.
+I am passionate about utilizing valid and robust methodological and statistical techniques to address meaningful and important questions relevant to business and individuals.
+I am particularly interested in factors related to how people think about, and respond to, the world around them, and I believe that businesses and data scientists can strongly benefit by focusing on how these factors influence the outcomes of which we are interested.
+We live in a moment where we have access to an amount of data that has never before been available, and I am thrilled to continue utilizing methods and techniques to gain valuable and meaningful insights that can help each of us to achieve our desired goals.

 ### Technical Skills

-+	**Programming:** R, SQL, Python, Tableau, Power BI, SPSS, Shell, Spreadsheets, Excel, Git, HTML, CSS
++	**Programming:** R, SQL, Python, Tableau, SPSS, Linux, Spreadsheets, Excel, Git, HTML, CSS, Javascript

-+	**Statistics and Machine Learning:** Linear Regression, Logistic Regression, General Linear Model, Correlation, Analysis of Variance, Time Series Analysis, Meta-Analysis, Psychometrics, Factor Analysis, Structural Equation Modeling, Bayesian Analysis, Random Forest Models, Principle Component Analysis, K-Means Clustering, Hierarchical Clustering, K Nearest Neighbors, Naive Bayes, Probability, Statistical Inference
++	**Statistics, Modeling, and Machine Learning:** 	Linear Regression, Logistic Regression, General Linear Model, Correlation, Analysis of Variance, Time Series Analysis, Meta-Analysis, Psychometrics, Factor Analysis, Structural Equation Modeling, Bayesian Analysis, Random Forest Models, Principle Component Analysis, K-Means Clustering, Hierarchical Clustering, K Nearest Neighbors, Naïve Bayes, Probability, Statistical Inference, Causal inference, Causal Diagrams, Exploratory Data Analysis

-+	**Research Methods:** Hypothesis Generation, Experimental Design, Survey Design, A/B Testing, Power Analysis, Sampling Methods, Scale Construction, Measurement Validation, Data Collection, Web Scraping
++	**Research Methods:** Hypothesis Generation, Experimental Design, Survey Design, A/B Testing, Sampling Methods, Scale Construction, Measurement Validation, Data Collection, Web Scraping, Statistical Simulation, Power Analysis, Data Manipulation, Data Cleaning

-+	**Reporting:** Data Visualization, R Markdown, Shiny Apps, Dashboard Construction, Technical Writing
++	**Reporting:** RShiny, RMarkdown, Dash, Plotly, ggplot2, Tableau, Powerpoint

 +	**Data Processing:** Data Manipulation, Data Cleaning, Data Collection, Exploratory Data Analysis